ecupaio/coil-test/README.md

 `grunt`

-Go to `localhost:4000` to see it in action and `localhost:4000/admin` to access the admin panel
+Go to `localhost:4000` to see it in action

 ### Configuration of your site